 What to do if Involved in a Multi-Car Crash

 If you get in a multi-vehicle accident, experts say to stay in your car.
 This might seem counter-intuitive, as many feel that they should get out of their car in case someone else hits their car.
 However, this is the reason to stay in your car with the seatbelt on.
-Even a damaged car is offers more protection than walking out in the open and getting hit in person by a 4,000 lb hunk of steel and plastic.
+Unlike, a pedestrian being hit by a 4,000 lb hunk of steel and plastic.
+A damaged car offers more protection.

 This doesn’t mean you suspend common sense, if there is a fire or you see or smell leaking fuel, for example, then you need to get out of your car and to a safe place.